turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 +["111.111.1111", "111.111.2222"]
 ```

-Make the entry repository format the number:
+The simplest thing we can do to make this pass is to format the number before
+we return it:

 ```ruby
 def find_by_last_name(name)